lostpebble/react-validate/example/src/examples/simpleWithErrors/README.md

 These components will become visible or hidden according to the error settings [(see next section)](#error-props) you've set via props on the `<Validate>` component.
 By default, `<ErrorMessage>` will only display its contents when focus is lost and the input is found to be invalid.

-> This component and the input component can also be placed in any order inside of the `<Validate>` component, as shown in this example (not the nicest design, but for the sake of demonstration we'll make an exception!)
+> The `<ErrorMessage>` component and the input component can be placed in any order inside of the `<Validate>` component, as shown in this example (not the nicest design, but for the sake of demonstration we'll make an exception!)

 <div id="error-message-component"></div>